-The wrong colour or font may well deter an important segment of your target market, while the wrong layout and design may cost you thousands of dollars in lost revenue every year; all because your clients lost interest early because they didn’t connect with your treatments.
+The wrong colour or font may well deter an important segment of your target market, while the wrong layout and design may cost you thousands of dollars in lost revenue every year; all because your clients lost interest early and didn’t connect with your treatments.

 Your clients and prospects need to see that you offer unique services with unique benefits; treatments that offer them real benefits and solutions.

-You may be missing out on thousands of additional income dollars each year, simply because your menu is not doing its job; and that’s making you more money.
+You may be missing out on thousands of additional income dollars each year simply because your menu is not doing its job; and that’s to make you more money.

 So, how does your current service menu rate?